 Examine the sustainable and green design of the park including water conservation, ecological initiatives, and material reuse.
 A guided tour is embedded with activities and challenges for students that promote a deeper understanding of these innovative concepts.

 Examine the history of New York Harbor’s keystone species: the eastern oyster.
 Through hands-on investigation students use the oyster gardens at Brooklyn Bridge Park to investigate East River habitat.
 Students will encounter the various species that reside in an oyster garden, take scientific measurements, and discover the oyster’s historical and ecological importance to the New York Harbor.

 Learn basic tree anatomy and use age-appropriate field guides to explore and identify the diverse tree species in the park.
 Students use observation and scientific tools to estimate tree age, diameter, and circumference.

 Use the park’s waterfront location to explore attributes of weather.
 Students use simple weather tools, scavenger hunts, and interactive activities to help understand weather patterns and the water cycle.
 The class is tailored to address weather conditions of the day.

-Brooklyn Bridge Park Conservancy’s education calendar is divided into three semesters: fall (September - November), winter (December - February), spring (March - May), and summer (June - August).
+Brooklyn Bridge Park Conservancy’s education calendar is divided into four seasons: fall (September - November), winter (December - February), spring (March - May), and summer (June - August).
 Enrollment is offered on a first-come, first-served basis.
-Registration for each season opens at least one month before the beginning of the season.
+Registration for each season opens three months before the beginning of that session, so that summer opens at the beginning of March, fall opens at the beginning of June, winter opens at the beginning of September, and spring opens at the beginning of December.
 To receive notifications about registration and our program offerings, fill out this form.